 - use of the campus data network (Information Security Policy, Server Management Guidelines, bandwidth requirements, Payment Card Industry requirements, etc.).

-In order to ensure compliance, departments must submit the following information and receive approval from the CIO or designee and Jen Wood in Campus Services before purchasing new technology.
+In order to ensure compliance, departments must submit the following information and receive approval from the CIO or designee and the Director of Campus Services before purchasing new technology.
 Failure to follow these procedures may result in a delay in the procurement of the electronic and information technology.

 1. Complete a statement of purpose for the purchase.